samimcloud2020/terraform-provisioner/lifecycle/prevent_destroy/readme.md

 if the resource block were removed from configuration entirely: in that case, the prevent_destroy setting is removed along with it, and so Terraform will allow the destroy operation to succeed.

+To prevent destroy operations for specific resources, you can add the prevent_destroy attribute to your resource definition.
+This lifecycle option prevents Terraform from accidentally removing critical resources.